dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 6.md

     ```csharp
     record struct R(int X, int Y)
     {
-        // error CS8982: constructor declared in a 'record struct' with parameter list must have a 'this'
+        // error CS8982: A constructor declared in a 'record struct' with parameter list must have a 'this'
-        // initializer that calls the primary constructor or an explicitly declared constructor
+        // initializer that calls the primary constructor or an explicitly declared constructor.
         public R(int x) : this() { X = x; Y = 0; }
     }
     ```